Sollockk/ik_llama.cpp/README.md

 An experimental fork of [ik_llama.cpp](https://github.com/ikawrakow/ik_llama.cpp) that adds a **blurry-sharp overlay system** for running massive MoE models (e.g. GLM-4 253B, 160 experts) on a Nvidia 3090 24gb vram + 64gb of ram.

 Disclaimer: Written hacky and fast with Claude Opus.
 Needs some reworking before any attempts at a PR.
-Description also written by Claude, it may not be 100% accurate.
+The description was also written by Claude, it may not be 100% accurate.

 [![License: MIT](https://img.shields.io/badge/license-MIT-blue.svg)](https://opensource.org/licenses/MIT)